 A candidate’s score is based on the number of correct answers chosen.
 There are no penalties for failure to choose an answer or for choosing an incorrect answer.

-During the scoring process, every answer sheet that returns a result which falls below the passing mark when scored using the computerized scoring device undergoes a manual marking process.
+The scoring process also includes manual marking of certain answer sheets.
+Every answer sheet that, when scored using the computerized scoring device, returns a result which falls below the passing mark or within a certain percentage of the passing mark is subjected to this manual marking process.
 The manual marking process involves Law Society staff comparing each answer indicated by the candidate to the verified answer key, to confirm the computerized scoring device’s accuracy.
 As a result of this rigorous result validation process, candidates may not request any further review of their Licensing Examination once results have been reported.

 Licensing Examination Results: